helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

 ```
 This is actually similar to before.
 As soon as an invalid record was encountered, the process was aborted.
 The Blah Blahs, sadly, are still floating in space waiting for their time to shine.

-**create vs create!**
-In addition to knowing how valid and invalid records are treated when creating database entries from an Array of Hashes, we also need to be aware of the difference between `create` and `create!` - they'll matter later.
+**Return values**

-First of all, what do they return?
-When creating only valid records, both will return an Array of valid objects representing the entries that were just created.
-When creating
+When creating only valid records `create` will return an Array of valid objects representing the entries that were just created, including their IDs.
+When creating a combination of valid and invalid records `create` returns all of those records, but the invalid records will have an ID of nil.
+If all of the records are invalid, `create` will still return an Array of those objects with IDs set to nil.

+`create!` operates differently.
+If all of the records are valid, it will return them in an Array with their IDs set.
+If one record is invalid, it will return nil, even if some of the records were created successfully.

+**Errors**